ImagingDataCommons/idc-dicom-seg-conversions/README.md

 ## Utils folder
 Contains example of slicer script used to convert STL files into labelmaps with reference T2W images.

+The conversion Slicer script is also available in our demo github repository, [here](https://github.com/ImagingDataCommons/prostate_mri_us_biopsy_dcm_conversion/blob/main/utils/convert_STL_labelmap_slicer_script.py).

+The terminal command run over the Slicer-based python script is provided below as an example:

+`<path to Slicer executable> --no-splash --no-main-window --python-script "<root-folder-path-to-script>/convert_STL_labelmap_slicer_script.py.py"`

+The script has pre-defined paths for the location of the STL files and the output labelmaps files, so please change these paths inside the script itself.

+Mentioned scripts iterates over the STL files and finds the reference T2W image **.nrrd** file, used as a reference node for the output labelmap segmentations.
+Resulting labelmaps have the same geometry and orientation as the segmented MRI T2W image.

 ## Notebooks

 [main_stl_seg_to_dcm.ipynb](https://github.com/ImagingDataCommons/prostate_mri_us_biopsy_dcm_conversion/blob/main/main_stl_seg_to_dcm.ipynb) notebook gives an overview of the conversion steps and how to reproduce the results.